Texas fishermen are seeing that "light is right"

 The natural progression to lighter tackle makes each angler a better and more complete fisherman.
 By being able to adapt to different conditions an angler no longer is completely at the mercy of the fish.
 Trophy trout stalkers all along the coast of Texas routinely down size their line as well as their lure size in clear water.
 This is a perfect example of how being able and proficient with lighter gear will help you catch more fish.
 By adapting to the surrounding conditions an angler will always catch more fish.

-For those of you who just can’t dream of using lighter line you may want to check out one of the new super lines also referred to as braid.
+For those of you who just can't dream of using lighter line then braid is your answer.
 These lines are incredibly tough and sensitive while maintaining ultra small diameters much like smaller mono.
-I switched to a brand called Suffix and I have been very pleased with the results, my favorite size is the 30-pound test in 6-pound diameter.
+For many years now I've thrown Suffix braid and I have been very pleased with the results, my favorite size is the 30lb test in 6lb diameter.
 The small diameter line allows me to use a smaller series spinning rod and that translates into less weight and fatigue at the end of the day.
 The sensitivity and strength of this line and others like it will completely blow you away if you have not tried it before.
-For folks who just don’t feel comfortable with using light line you can think of braid as “training wheels,” it’s a nice compromise without sacrificing confidence.
+For folks who just don't feel comfortable with using light line you can think of braid as "training wheels", it's a nice compromise without sacrificing confidence.

 As the temperatures heat up, rain begins to get scarce, and the water continues to clear you can bet that the anglers who downsize their lines and baits will be the ones who consistently catch fish.
 Try downsizing and I promise you will catch more fish in the process.